 An annual Cadet Activity Week during the summer holidays was introduced in 2013.
 Initially instructors were brought in from neighbouring centres for dinghy training sessions during the week, but increasingly we have been able to provide this training 'in house' with a number of Club members now trained as RYA instructors.
 Cadets & their parents have also had the opportunity to complete stages/levels of the RYA Sailing Schemes at neighbouring centres.

 In 2016, six new Topaz Taz dinghies replaced the old Oppi fleet as the Club's entry level dinghy for cadets.
 The Club was also awarded a Sport England grant for a project to encourage more adults & older teenagers to try dinghy sailing.
 With this grant, three training dinghies suitable for adults (two Topaz Vibes & a Topaz Argo) were purchased, enabling the Club to offer dinghy sailing taster sessions and basic training to adults & older teenagers as well as cadets.
-Following on from two very successful 'Push The Boat Out' open days, the number of families joining the Club has increased significantly and the number of adults (both existing & new members) wanting to get involved in dinghy sailing has also increased.
+Following on from three very successful 'Push The Boat Out' open days, the number of families joining the Club has increased significantly and the number of adults (both existing & new members) wanting to get involved in dinghy sailing has also increased.

 Saturday afternoons have become fun 'skill development' sessions for dinghy sailors, both adults & cadets, sailing their own boats or a Club training dinghy (subject to availability).
 Thanks to a rota of volunteer support boat crews and officers of the day, more experienced dinghy sailors have offered the less experienced support & advice.
 The growing popularity of these sessions has been extraordinary with a total of 87 individuals taking to the water on Saturday afternoons in 2016, many sailing regularly.
 For 2017, these Saturday sessions will include a 10 race series from June to August, designed to introduce adults & cadets to racing.
 Approximately one Saturday per month 'Try Sailing' taster sessions will be offered for first-timers who want to have a go (see Saturday Sailing).